oravirt/ansible-oracle/README.md

 **oradb-manage-<*>**

-Statefully manages various aspects of the DB
+Statefully manages various aspects of the DB.
+They all use modules from [ansible-oracle-modules](https://github.com/oravirt/ansible-oracle-module)

 - **oradb-manage-pdb**
 - **oradb-manage-tablespace**
 - **oradb-manage-parameters**